-In Class Physical Activity Breaks — Good for Brain and Body!
+In-Class Physical Activity Breaks - Good For Mind and Body

-Get up and move during class — taking a break for physical activity may help students concentrate!i All students can get active by adding short physical activity breaks during class every day.
-Whether you choose stretching and calisthenics, workout videos or dance breaks, you can get everyone motivated to move more all day.
-Excite students even more by pairing this Play with the NFL PLAY 60 Challenge!
+Get up and move during class — taking a break for physical activity may help with some factors of student success!i All students can get active by adding short physical activity breaks during class every day.
+Whether you choose stretching, jumping jack, workout videos or dance breaks, you can get everyone motivated to move more all day.
+Excite students even more by having those with smart phones download the Play 60 App!

-Short physical activity breaks throughout the day — for example, at the beginning or in the middle of class — can help students meet the goal of getting 60 minutes of physical activity each day, can get everyone energized and moving and can help students stay focused on learning in the process!ii iii In addition, some research has shown that short bouts of physical activity can help with attention, memory and cognition.iv v vi
+Short physical activity breaks throughout the day — for example, at the beginning or in the middle of class — can help students meet the goal of getting 60 minutes of physical activity each day, can get everyone energized and moving, and has been linked to indicators of academic performance!ii In addition, some research has shown that short bouts of physical activity can help with attention, memory and cognition.iii iv v

-v Do Short Physical Activity Breaks in Classrooms Work?
+iv Do Short Physical Activity Breaks in Classrooms Work?
 A Research Brief.
 Princeton, NJ: Active Living Research, a National Program of the Robert Wood Johnson Foundation.
 February 2013.
-Accessed March 2, 2017.
+Accessed January 20, 2018.

-vi The Association Between School-Based Physical Activity, Including Physical Education, and Academic Performance.
+v The Association Between School-Based Physical Activity, Including Physical Education, and Academic Performance.
 2010.
 Centers for Disease Control and Prevention.
-Accessed March 2, 2017.
+Accessed February 18, 2018.

 Huddle up with your principal to give your plan a thumbs-up.
-Remember to gain the support of by explaining your plan and its potential benefits.
-Then encourage to start moving!
+Remember to gain the support of teachers by explaining your plan and its potential benefits.
+Then encourage students to start moving!

 Students!
 Here are some things you can do to get things going!